thomvaill/tads-boilerplate/README.md

 - A companion CLI (`./tads`), which is a wrapper around Terraform, Ansible and Vagrant commands.
 For example: `ansible-playbook -i inventories/production -D --vault-id production@vault_keys/production deploy.yml` becomes `./tads ansible-playbook production deploy`.
 More convenient, don't you think? :smirk:
 - Docker Swarm Compose files templated with Jinja2, so you can define your services once, while being able to customize them in each environment, from the same file
-- An example which implements [dockerswarm.rocks' recommended good practices](https://dockerswarm.rocks/): traefik with HTTPS (reverse proxy), and more coming soon
+- An example which implements [dockerswarm.rocks' recommended good practices](https://dockerswarm.rocks/): traefik reverse proxy with HTTPS (even locally), and more coming soon
+- A smart `/etc/hosts` management to access your local and Vagrant applications with `.localhost` and `.test` https URIs
+- AES-256 encryption of your production credentials with ansible-vault

 With T.A.D.S., you will be able to onboard a new developer on your project in less than 3 minutes, with just 3 commands!
 Even if you have a complex microservices architecture.
 Forget about your outdated wikis or installation procedures, they are no longer needed!
 See the [example user README](README.example.md) to get a preview of what your new procedures could look like.